-- The Hearing Administrator: An administrator from the DSRCS or another Student Affairs professional shall serve as the Hearing Administrator.
+• The Hearing Administrator: An administrator from the DSRCS or another Student Affairs professional shall serve as the Hearing Administrator.
 The non-voting role of the Hearing Administrator is to ensure appropriate execution of the hearing as prescribed in Section 18.
 Responsibilities of the Hearing Administrator also include: (a) advising the Board regarding the requirements and provisions of the Student Conduct Process (SCP); (b) providing information relevant to procedures or sanctions; (c) providing continuity in Board operations and procedures; (d) facilitating the implementation of conduct procedures at all levels of the SCP; (e) acting as a liaison between Boards and the University community; and (f) assisting the Board in fulfilling its educational responsibilities.
 The Hearing Administrator shall be available prior to the hearing at the request of the initiating party and responding party to provide information regarding the alleged violation and relevant procedural matters.
 To provide adequate notice to all parties, names of any Advisors and/or witnesses will be submitted by the initiating party and the responding party to the DSRCS at least 24 hours prior to the hearing.
-The Hearing Administrator may share the names of witnesses and Advisors with the responding party and initiating party prior to the hearing. - Outside Contact: The responding party and initiating party and their Advisors are prohibited from confronting or questioning witnesses or any other parties regarding the case prior to the hearing. - Conflicts of Interest: Student Conduct Board members may be informed of the initiating party's and responding party's names and of all alleged policy violation(s) prior to a hearing so as to avoid conflicts of interest.
-Any SCB members may accordingly recuse themselves, and either party to the case may request the Board to disqualify a member if the party can satisfy the remaining members of the SCB that there is sufficient cause for disqualification.
-An alternate member may take the place of the disqualified member, or the responding party and initiating party may agree to proceed without the prescribed minimum voting composition of the Board.
+The Hearing Administrator may share the names of witnesses and Advisors with the responding party and initiating party prior to the hearing.